Shell plant explosions in Norco, Louisiana: Explosion of 1973

 The explosion occurred on a summer day in 1973.
 A Shell pipeline began to leak.
 The pipeline ran along Washington Street in the Diamond community.
 The pipeline also forms a fence line between the industrial facility and the Diamond community.
 Many residents recall seeing a white cloud of gas traveling down Washington Street.
 Nearby, Leroy Jones, a sixteen-year-old in the Diamond community, was cutting the grass at the home of Helen Washington, an elderly citizen of the Diamond community.
 Helen Washington was taking a nap on her front porch when Leroy Jones decided to take a break from cutting grass so he could talk to his neighbors.
 When he started the lawnmower again, a spark from the lawnmower ignited the fumes that had leaked from the Shell pipeline.
 This led to an explosion that severely burned Leroy Jones and burned down Helen Washington's house.
 Leroy Jones was taken to the hospital by emergency workers and was treated for injuries.
 He eventually died a few days later in the hospital.
 Helen Washington burned in her house and died immediately.
-It is unknown exactly how much the victim's families were compensated for the deaths.
+It is unknown exactly how much the victims' families were compensated for the deaths.
 Several citizens claim that relatives of Helen Washington received $3,000 for her destroyed house and the land surrounding it.
 Citizens claim that the mother of Leroy Jones was paid $500 for the death of her son.
 There is no record of the fatalities and there is no mention of the accident in the Shell Norco Museum.